anabramos/k9sisters-project/README.md

 - Horizontal scroll present on small screen devices, normally caused by the margin or padding or other elements that create overflow.
 After identifying which element was creating the overflow I fixed it by changing the value of the left and right margin/padding.

 - Footer with a lot of space beneath it caused by HTML documents with very few content.
 I solved this by adding a minimum height value (viewport height measurement) to the respective container and background of the page that was presenting this bug.
-This assures the footer stayed on the bottom of the page
+This assures the footer stayed on the bottom of the page.

 <a name="validator-testing"></a>